tsukumijima/librga-rockchip/docs/Rockchip_Developer_Guide_RGA_EN.md

 </table>

 > Note:
 >
 > 1).
 The "RK_FORMAT_YCbCr_400" format means that the YUV format only takes the Y channel, and is often used in 256 (2 to the 8th power) grayscale images.
 Here, it should be noted that since the YUV format exists in the RGB/YUV color space conversion, you need to pay attention to the color space configuration , for example, a full 256-level grayscale image needs to be configured as full range during conversion.
 >
 > 2).
 The "RK_FORMAT_Y4" format means that the YUV format only takes the Y channel and dithers to 4 bits.
 It is often used in 16 (2 to the 4th power) grayscale images.
 The precautions involved in the configuration of the color space conversion are the same as “RK_FORMAT_YCbCr_400”.
+"RK_FORMAT_Y8" is similar to "RK_FORMAT_Y4", also only 4 bits are valid, the difference is that only the high 4 bits are valid data, the low 4 bits are invalid data.